GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 ### Breaking changes

-When designing Manifest V3, one of the major issues that we wanted to address was abuse and malware enabled by "remotely-hosted code."
+When designing Manifest V3, one of the major issues that we wanted to address was abuse and malware enabled by "remotely-hosted code" - code that is executed, but not included in the extension package.
 It's common for abusive extension authors to execute scripts fetched from remote servers to steal user data, inject malware, and evade detection.
 While good actors also use this capability, we ultimately felt that it was simply too dangerous to remain as it was.